ichthyosaurus/sailfish-patch/MANPAGE.md

 in the directory `original`.
 Copy everything to the directory `patched` and make your changes.
 Configure the project in `build/CONFIG`.
 Build with `-b`.

-Note: separate settings pages are currently only supported via Patchmanager.

 You can add all packages a patch is based on in the `SourcePackages` field in the configuration file.
 Running `sailfish-patch -u` will update all source files and makes it easy to adapt the patch to new upstream versions.